jkutner/jkutner.github.com/_posts/2018-01-03-mystery-memory-leaks-and-jni.md

 $ cd opencv-java-leak
 ```

-Then build the Docker image, which will compile OpenCV for Linux, by running:
+Then build the Docker image, which will compile OpenCV for Linux:

 ```sh-session
 $ docker-compose build